trondweiseth/Nessus_report_downloader_PowerShell/README.md

 Remember to generate an API key for the user that is going to be used for this task.

 # Examples
--To view a list over available scans completed
+To view a list over available scans completed
 $> Get-NessusReports -list

--To download all reports from scan(s) in folder 3
+To download all reports from scan(s) in folder 3
 $> Get-NessusReports -Folder 3

--Select individual scans to download reports from in out-gridview
+Select individual scans to download reports from in out-gridview
 $> Get-NessusReports -SelectScans

--Addin new API keys for nessus server(s)
+Addin new API keys for nessus server(s)
 $> Get-NessusReports -AddAPIkeys

--Parsing through all nessus reports for any CVE score grater than 7.9 and a risk of Critical with august in it's name for missing windows patches.
+Parsing through all nessus reports for any CVE score grater than 7.9 and a risk of Critical with august in it's name for missing windows patches.
 $> NessusQuery -CVEScore 7.9 -Risk Critical -Name August

--Comparing previous downloaded reports with a current to see any changes made.
+Comparing previous downloaded reports with a current to see any changes made.
 In this case only added changes.
 $> Nessus-Diff -Added

--Exporting all downloaded CVS reports in to one single CVS.
+Exporting all downloaded CVS reports in to one single CVS.
 Handy for exporting to excel or sending a complete report.
 $> Export-Nessusreports -Path $HOME\Downloads

 # Syntax